LiamAEdwards/liamaedwards.net/about.md

 My hobby of homelabbing, playing around with self-hosting and setting up things in VMs has kept me interested in learning more and having fun with Linux and software in general.
 I think without the ability to show what I have been up to on my homelab, I wouldn't have got the original offer into a Linux sysadmin position.

-This blog is just a way for me to put things I am doing or learning down as some sort of record or portfolio.
-Will likely be a mixture of Linux, self-hosting and homelabbing, with some randomness on the side.
+This blog serves as a way for me to document my ongoing projects, experiments, and learning experiences.
+Expect a mix of Linux-related content, self-hosting stuff, messing around and breaking my homelab, and a bit of randomness on the side.

 Cheers,

 Liam A Edwards